achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 I'm convinced that the frotend components are certainly the wrong place to store business logic which is handling asynchronous events and the reducers are not capable of it.
 Usually a Redux [Middleware](https://redux.js.org/tutorials/fundamentals/part-4-store#middleware) like [Redux Observables](https://redux-observable.js.org/), [Redux Thunks](https://github.com/reduxjs/redux-thunk), [Redux Saga](https://github.com/reduxjs/redux-thunk) or [Redux Logic](https://github.com/jeffbski/redux-logic) is introduced to handle this.
 But this approach is using a heavy machinery, introduces a high level of complexity and depending on the choice of the middleware it might still lack some of my desired features like:

-* Validate an action depending on its payload, the current store and possible side-effects before it reaches the store, and odify it or prevent it from reaching the store.
+* Validate an action depending on its payload, the current store and possible side-effects before it reaches the store, and modify it or prevent it from reaching the store.
 * Process aynchronous events after the action has reached the store, depending on the new store value.
 * Dispatch other action from within the Redux Middleware.

 All of my desired features can be implemented follwoing the SAM pattern.
 And this can even be done by using pure JavaScript or TypeScript, zou don't even need to use React.
-I still continue to use React with this approach, due to its virtual DOM and also due to its wide distribution with a lot of useful components being available.
+I still continue to use React with this approach, due to its virtual DOM and also duea to its wide distribution with a lot of useful components being available.

 # The reactive loop in the SAM pattern